filodb/FiloDB/README.md

 1. partitioning column - decides how data is going to be distributed across the cluster
 2. sort column         - acts as a primary key within each partition and decides how data will be sorted within each partition.
 Like the "clustering key" from Cassandra.

+The PRIMARY KEY for FiloDB consists of (partition key, sort key).
+When choosing the above values you must make sure the combination of the two are unique.
+This is very similar to Cassandra CQL Tables, whose primary key consists of (partition columns, clustering columns).
+The partition key in FiloDB maps to the Cassandra partition key, and sort key maps to the clustering key.

 Specifying the partitioning column is optional.
 If a partitioning column is not specified, FiloDB will create a default one with a fixed value, which means everything will be thrown into one node, and is only suitable for small amounts of data.
+If you don't specify a partitioning column, then you have to make sure your sort keys are all unique.

 ### Example FiloDB Schema for machine metrics